gchq/stroom-docs/install-guide/Stroom-7-Proxy-Installation.md

 # Installation of Stroom Proxy
 The installation and configuration of the Stroom Proxy software for the docker and 'app' versions.
+&nbsp;

 ## Assumptions
 The following assumptions are used in this document.